jfbus/sqlbind/README.md

 See [jsontypes](https://github.com/jfbus/jsontypes) for all types.

-More generally, all structs that implement `WillUpdate() bool` will be managed by sqlbind.
+More generally, all structs that implement `Missing() bool` will be managed by sqlbind.

 ## Result struct binding